mrbelowski/CrewChiefV4/README.txt

 "what class is the car behind" / "what class is the guy behind"- reports class name, or "faster" / "slower" if the app doesn't have the class name
 "time this stop" / "practice pitstop" / "time this pitstop" / "pitstop benchmark": time the next pitstop (sector 3 + sector 1 time) to work out home much tome overall a pitstop costs - practice session only
 "where will I be after a stop?" / "Estimate pit exit positions" / "What will happen if I pit?": play estimate of traffic and race positions on pit exit, if you were to pit on this lap
+"don't talk in the [corners / braking zones]" / "no messages in the [corners / braking zones]": delay non-critical messages if the player is in a challenging section of the track
+"talk to me anywhere" / "messages at any point": disable message delay in challenging parts of the track

 "pitstop add [X liters]" (adds X amount of fuel next pitstop, this option is iRacing only) "pitstop tearoff / pitstop windscreen" (enable next pitstop, this option is iRacing only)